ggalisky/Kelp_sim/pygame_copy/kelp_sim/dev_notes.md

 What features do I want to implement?

-- Kelp segments are procdeurally animated are are affected by:
+- Kelp segments are procedurally animated are are affected by:
     - Cursor dragging
     - water level
     - water flow